RachidHeroumti/Full-stack-Ecomerce-store/README.md

  providing users with a seamless shopping experience.
 With advanced product management, real-time inventory updates, and comprehensive customer support, it ensures a robust and scalable solution for online retail.

-- built with React JS and firebase
+- built with React JS/tailwindCss and Nodejs/ExpressJs /Mongodb
 - User-friendly interface

 ## Getting Started